Creating applications and components

 devfile-sample-python-basic-ikch 20d True OK Updated

 2. Choose which component’s image you want to discover.
-Then use oc get and the jq CLI tool to get the component image path.
+Then use kubectl get and the jq CLI tool to get the component image path.

 3. For convenience, you may want to save the image path to a local variable.